InZane84/legion-linux-toolkit/README.md

 ---

 ## ⚠️ Known Limitations
+- Kernel 7.x + LLL — Some features require `lenovolegionlinux` kernel module which may not support kernel 7.x yet.
+The toolkit shows status messages when this occurs.
 - Manual fan PWM — not available on Legion driver (firmware-managed)
 - Instant Boot / Flip to Start — BIOS only
 - Dolby Audio / Atmos — Windows driver only